Abeka

 Abeka Book, LLC, known as A Beka Book until 2017, is an American publisher affiliated with Pensacola Christian College (PCC) that produces K-12 curriculum materials that are used by Christian schools and homeschooling families around the world.
 It is named after Rebekah Horton, wife of college president Arlin Horton.
 By the 1980s, Abeka and BJU Press (formerly Bob Jones University Press) were the two major publishers of Christian-based educational materials in America.
+Its books have been criticized for lack of academic rigor and misinformation on scientific and historical subjects.

 History

 The company started in 1972 as A Beka Book.
 In 2017, the company rebranded as Abeka.
-The video program Abeka Academy is on DVD and streams on the web.
+The Abeka Academy video program is available on DVD and streams online.

-Its previous logo shows a book design from the current one that was optimized.

 Accreditation

 Abeka's video program (Abeka Academy) and the Traditional Parent-Directed program are accredited by the Middle States Association of Colleges and Schools Commissions on Elementary and Secondary Schools (MSA-CESS) and by the Florida Association of Christian Colleges and Schools (FACCS).